Bible translations into the languages of Indonesia and Malaysia: Labuk Kinabatangan (1995)

 The New Testatment in the Labuk Kinabatangan language (Ethnologue: dtb) is known as the Buuk do Pongojonjian di Kavavagu was published by the International Bible Society in 1995.

-Lun Dayeh / Lun Bawang (1982)
+Lun Bawang / Lundayeh (1982)

-The Bible in the Lun Dayeh language (Ethnologue: lnd) known as the Bala Luk Do' was first translated and published in 1982 by the Bible Society of Singapore, Malaysia and Brunei.
+The Bible in the Lun Bawang language (Ethnologue: lnd) known as the Bala Luk Do' was first translated and published in 1982 by the Bible Society of Singapore, Malaysia and Brunei.
 It was the first whole book published in the language of the Lun Bawang people who reside in the interior border region between Sabah, Sarawak, and Kalimantan.
 A revision of the Bala Luk Do was completed and published in 1998.

 Murut Timugon (1998)

 The New Testament in Murut Timugon (Ethnologue: tih) spoken by the Murut people of Sabah was published in 1998 by the Bible Society of Malaysia.
 It is called the Nabantuan Bagu.
 The full Bible known as the Tanou Moonsoi Timugon was published in 2013 also by the Bible Society of Malaysia in both a Catholic and Protestant version.